 The fellowship, created in 2007, supports the finest graduate students in the country and provides them with the education and experience to assume leadership roles in the realm of nanotechnology.

 Applications are by departmental/program nomination only.
-Current PhD students in their second (or third) year, who have shown exceptional scientific talent and who have committed to a specific research project in the area of nanoscience and technology, may be nominated by their program.
-(Typically students in their second year are preferred, but the committee will consider third year students who are outstanding.)
+Current PhD students in their third (or second) year, who have shown exceptional scientific talent and who have committed to a specific research project in the area of nanoscience and technology, may be nominated by their program.
+(Typically, students in their third year are preferred, but the committee will consider outstanding second year students.)

 The inherent interdisciplinarity of nanotechnology makes the Ryan Fellowship applicable to gifted students from a broad spectrum of programs and schools, including: